aguirremac/aguirremac/README.md

 <h1 align="center">Hi , I'm Mac.👋</h1>
-<h3 align="center">I'm a licensed civil engineer with six years of experience in the construction industry.
+<h3 align="center">I'm a licensed Civil Engineer with 6 years of experience in the construction industry.
 But now, I'm taking my career in a new direction by fully committing to the tech industry.
 Since October, I've been self-studying web development and honing my skills in this field.
 I'm eager to apply my drive for success and my passion for technology to make a meaningful impact in the field of web development.</h3>

 <br/>